-Your money needs to be in the right place to recover in value and make a profit if markets go up, so it is important not to sell an investment as a knee-jerk reaction if its value goes down temporarily.
-It is vital to make a long-term investment plan, stick to it, and do not try to time the market.
+Your money needs to be in the right place to recover in value and make a profit if markets go up, so it's important not to sell an investment as a knee-jerk reaction if its value goes down temporarily.
+It's vital to make a long-term investment plan, stick to it, and don't try to time the market.